 The next day I struck again on some slivered almonds I toasted into oblivion.
 I don’t even know who I am anymore.
 I don’t absentmindedly burn stuff.
 I just don’t.
 Or at least I never used to.
 I’m not tossing them, though.
 Turns out gently burnt cookies are great dunked (soaked) in milk.
 It’s like one big serving of Cookie Crisp cereal.
 Burnt nuts?
 I’m still working that one out, but I think they might be okay in salsa macha.
 I’ll make that later this week.
 Or next week.
 Because, like, what even is a week anymore, ya know?

 Anyway, I’m scrimping and saving and reusing like never before.
 And I actually thought I had been doing that before.
-But I’m now looking at things with a different perspective, where I wonder if once something’s gone, will I be able to get more?
+I'm holding on to carrot peels and celery leaves to add to my stock and remouillage, a cardinal sin in the teaching kitchens at my culinary school, btw, and I look over my shoulder in fear a bit when I toss them in the pot instead of the compost, but I’m now looking at things with a different perspective, where I wonder if once something’s gone, will I be able to get more?
 I don’t know.
 I don’t know is the answer to so much right now.
 And as maddening as that can be, I’m okay with it.
 I have a hard time committing to the certainty of many things, anyway, and I’d rather continue to look for answers rather than settle on pretending I have them.
 So I’ll just be over here thinking, and wondering, and not knowing.
 And writing, and cooking, and baking.

 Adapt or customize this soup to your needs or liking.
 It’s very good with white beans.
 It’s also good with leftover bits of roasted chicken.
 I particularly enjoy adding a green item like kale or spinach, if I have some on hand.
 This soup will get thicc (yep, two c’s) as it sits and the barley absorbs stock.
 No barley?
 Use farro, rice, lentils, quinoa, or pasta.
 Just take into consideration the cooking time for whatever you choose.